John Islip Street

-John Islip Steeet is a road in Pimlico in Central London.
+John Islip Street is a road in Pimlico in Central London.
 Located in the City of Westminster, it runs roughly northeastwards from Vauxhall Bridge Road.
 It is close to the River Thames with the Millbank riverfront running parallel to it.
 It forms part of the B326 road.
 Streets running off it include Page Street, Marsham Street, Ponsonby Place and Atterbury Street.